 Please note that accessibility also relates to your pdf files as well as to your webpage content.
-Pdfs published before 23rd September 2018 do not need to be compliant at this stage, however any newer pdfs must be accessible, and when any older pdfs are updated they must meet these requirements.
+PDFs published before 23rd September 2018 do not need to be compliant at this stage, however any newer PDFs must be accessible, and when any older PDFs are updated they must meet these requirements.

 Site editors are responsible for resolving issues relating to the content of their site.

-Siteimprove categorises accessibility issues by their rating:
+Silktide categorises accessibility issues by their rating:

 AA standard must be achieved; editors should correct A and AA issues as a priority as soon as possible on live sites, and before go-live for other sites